Adventure Performance and Coaching BSc (Hons)

 What is special about this course?

-Be part of a rapidly evolving sector, where the demand for healthy active lifestyles has brought about a drive for greater achievements in adventure sports and for the life-enhancing benefits of participation.
-With over 21 Olympic adventure sports disciplines, adventure sports performance and competition is a global phenomenon, and participants are demanding higher outcomes in their chosen areas, informed by expert coaches and leaders.
+Combine the skills and knowledge of an applied sports scientist with those of a modern adventure professional, on this unique and exhilarating course.
+Be part of a rapidly evolving sector where the development of over 21 Olympic adventure sports disciplines, as well as the demand for healthy active lifestyles, has brought about a drive for greater achievements in adventure sports and for the life-enhancing benefits of participation, informed by expert coaches and leaders.

 - Access to outstanding adventure facilities set amongst some of the most beautiful scenery in the UK